Gulf Intracoastal Waterway West Closure Complex

 In addition, the project is adjacent to an Environmental Protection Agency wetland area of national significance – The Bayou Aux Carpes wetlands, which has a 404c designation.
 Therefore, construction impacts on this area must be kept to a minimum.
 Meyer is working in coordination with the Corps, Environmental Protection Agency, federal and state resource agencies, non-federal partners, the Louisiana Coastal Protection and Restoration Authority, the Southeast Louisiana Flood Protection Authority- West Bank, the National Park Service, US Coast Guard, as well as other interested stakeholders, to develop the best engineering alternative with the fewest unavoidable environmental impacts.

-In order to reach the goal of substantial completion by June 1, 2011; Meyer, the contractor, and the USACE have worked 24 hours per day, 7 days per week to complete the Surge Barrier to 100 year risk reduction levels by the hurricane season.
-The completion of the remainder of the project is anticipated by February 2013.
-Work began in April 2009.
-In order to expedite the work the USACE is using Early Contractor Involvement (ECI), which allows members of the construction industry to participate in the early stages of the design and planning for this project.
-ECI also enables the Corps to incorporate innovative construction sequencing techniques into the proposed plan for the West Closure Complex project.
+In order to reach the goal of substantial completion by June 1, 2011; Meyer, the contractor, and the USACE worked 24 hours per day, 7 days per week to complete the Surge Barrier to 100 year risk reduction levels by the hurricane season.
+Work began in April 2009 and was completed in September 2013.
+In order to expedite the work, the USACE used Construction Management At Risk, which allows members of the construction industry to participate in the early stages of the design and planning for this project.
+CM at-risk also enables the Corps to incorporate innovative construction sequencing techniques into the proposed plan for the West Closure Complex project.
 Meyer has assisted in this work.

-Meyer currently has one Construction Manager/ Team Leader, two Project Engineers, and ten Quality Assurance Representatives (Inspectors) working with the USACE on this project.
+Meyer had one Construction Manager/ Team Leader, two Project Engineers, and ten Quality Assurance Representatives (Inspectors) working with the USACE on this project.